DeligenceTechnologies/PanoplyCMS/README.md

 - Install React using: `meteor npm install --save meteor-node-stubs react react-dom react-addons-transition-group react-addons-css-transition-group react-addons-linked-state-mixin react-addons-create-fragment react-addons-update react-addons-pure-render-mixin react-addons-test-utils react-addons-perf`

-- Run `meteor` inside folder location.
+- Type: `meteor` and hit Enter key.
-- Once it start running, goto you browser and type: http://localhost:3000
+- Once it start running, goto your browser and type: http://localhost:3000
 - Thats it!
 You have installed PanoplyCMS on your system successfully.

 ## Installation Method - 2
 - Pull PanoplyCMS from GitHub Repository on you system OR you can download zip and extract it on your machine
 - Go to folder location through terminal or command prompt
-- Type: `meteor` and hit enter.
+- Type: `meteor` and hit Enter key.
 Please wait for server to get start.
 It will automatically install all dependencies and will start running
-- Once it start running, goto you browser and type: http://localhost:3000
+- Once it start running, goto your browser and type: http://localhost:3000
 - Thats it!
 You have installed PanoplyCMS on your system successfully.

 Frontend Link: http://localhost:3000